As a result of the current Federal government funding situation, the information on this website may not be up to date or acted upon.

-Each year, more than 20,000 people, ages 0-74, in the United States are diagnosed with life-threatening illnesses where bone marrow or umbilical cord blood transplantation from a related or unrelated matched donor is their best treatment option.
+Each year, approximately 17,500 people, ages 0-74, in the United States are diagnosed with life-threatening illnesses where bone marrow or umbilical cord blood transplantation from a related or unrelated matched donor is their best treatment option.

 A patient is hoping someone like you registers to become a marrow donor.